ryandhasgit/Comedy/Headlines.md

 a cat that still pisses in your shoes

-a cat that pisses  in your shoes with shocking realism
+an ai cat that pisses  in your shoes with shocking realism

+hey pal, i'm eating cheese here